cover image of European Remembrance Symposium 2025 project

 09:00—10:15 Workshops on: (one to choose)

-• Definition of the Museum and the role of museums in dealing with conflicts in historical memories
+• Definition of museum and the role of museums in dealing with conflicts in historical memories

 or